GustavePate/gustavepate.github.io/_posts/2013-07-31-android-as-an-ide.md

 * my toc
 {:toc}

+** edit 2014-04-12 ** added a ssh client binary and change the remount /system partition instructions

 # Context

 As I was suffering from backpain for months, I needed to work on personnal projects without